 Finance, Personnel and Premises Committee; Premises and Health & Safety

 As a strong believer in the long-term benefit of quality early years and primary education, I was very keen to become involved with and assist the school, and to participate within village life of which the school plays such a major role.
-I currently have three sons at Perran-ar-Worthal School, so have been directly involved with the school as a parent for several years and will continue to be for several more years to come.
+I currently have two sons at Perran-ar-worthal School, and one at Penryn College, so have been directly involved with the school as a parent for several years.

 After an initial career in the military, I retrained as a chartered surveyor, at first working in northern England before moving to Cornwall in 2012 due to my wife’s family connections.
 Originating from East Anglia and having moved around the UK in the pre-children days, we are very pleased to feel so at home in Perranwell Station and don’t envisage moving anywhere else!